-It does not contain all of the available information.
+This leaflet answers some common questions about ARTHREXIN.
+It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-If you have any concerns about taking this medicine, talk to your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Keep this leaflet with your medicine.
+Keep this leaflet with the medicine.
 You may need to read it again.

-Although Arthrexin can relieve the symptoms of pain and inflammation, it will not cure your condition.
+Although ARTHREXIN can relieve the symptoms of pain and inflammation, it will not cure your condition.